Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzEffectiveNetworkSecurityGroup.md

 ## SYNTAX

 ```
-Get-AzureRmEffectiveNetworkSecurityGroup -NetworkInterfaceName <String> [-ResourceGroupName <String>]
+Get-AzEffectiveNetworkSecurityGroup -NetworkInterfaceName <String> [-ResourceGroupName <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmEffectiveNetworkSecurityGroup** cmdlet returns the effective network security group that is applied on a network interface.
+The **Get-AzEffectiveNetworkSecurityGroup** cmdlet returns the effective network security group that is applied on a network interface.

 ## EXAMPLES

 ### Example 1: Get the effective network security group on a network interface
 ```
-PS C:\>Get-AzureRmEffectiveNetworkSecurityGroup -NetworkInterfaceName "MyNetworkInterface" -ResourceGroupName "myResourceGroup"
+PS C:\>Get-AzEffectiveNetworkSecurityGroup -NetworkInterfaceName "MyNetworkInterface" -ResourceGroupName "myResourceGroup"
 ```

 This command gets all of the effective network security rules associated with the network interface named MyNetworkInterface in the resource group named myResourceGroup.